umbraco/UmbracoDocs/Reference/Events/Hot-vs-Cold-restarts.md

 On first run ASP.NET will compile a lot and it's important to know that if you have debug='true' and/or have compiled in Debug, this compilation time and the amount of information included is exponentially larger.
 This means that it might take much longer.

-A normal Hot start in Umbraco will mean there is no assembly scanning taking place since Umbraco caches all assembly scans for it's plugins unless the /bin changes
+A normal Hot start in Umbraco will mean there is no assembly scanning taking place since Umbraco caches all assembly scans for its plugins unless the /bin changes

 ### Hot start /w assembly scan